dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/logging.md

 * [Injects](xref:blazor/fundamentals/dependency-injection) an <xref:Microsoft.Extensions.Logging.ILogger> (`ILogger<Counter>`) object to create a logger.
 The log's *category* is the fully qualified name of the component's type, `Counter`.
 * Calls <xref:Microsoft.Extensions.Logging.LoggerExtensions.LogWarning%2A> to log at the <xref:Microsoft.Extensions.Logging.LogLevel.Warning> level.
-* Doesn't require any additional setup in the app in order to log to the browser's [developer tools](https://developer.mozilla.org/docs/Glossary/Developer_Tools) console.
+* Doesn't require additional setup in the app in order to log to the browser's [developer tools](https://developer.mozilla.org/docs/Glossary/Developer_Tools) console.

 `Pages/Counter.razor`: